Month 1, Day 30, Saturday 4:30 p.m.

 ‘Why are they here?’ she wondered.

-Everyone seemed to have come for the people on stage at the other end of the room, who at first she thought were putting on some sort of play, but when she actually listened, it was a rather strange monologue.
+Everyone seemed to have come for the people on stage at the other end of the room, who she thought must be putting on some sort of play at first, but when she actually listened, it was a rather strange monologue.

-The cheers were immediate, and deafening, with people clapping, slamming their tankards of ale and beer on the tabletops, and stomping their feet.
+The cheers were immediate and deafening as people clapped, slammed their tankards of ale and beer on the tabletops, and stomped their feet.

 When the noise died down, the second person atop the stage stepped forward.
-“As the executer of a trust held at Citrus Bank, and in no way associated with the Verdant Stag, or other criminal activity,” he added, with a dark glare toward the two coppers, “I have been charged to publicly convey the beneficiaries of this trust as well as the amount they are receiving.”
+“As the executor of a trust held at Citrus Bank, and in no way associated with the Verdant Stag, or other criminal activity,” he added, with a dark glare toward the two coppers, “I have been charged to publicly convey the beneficiaries of this trust and the amount they are receiving.”

 Siobhan noticed then the banner above the stage that introduced the “charitable performance.”

-The trust executer began to list off names, accompanied by varying monetary amounts that ranged from a few silver to a few gold.
-The amounts weren’t even close to what the coppers would have charged as a fine for those same crimes, and were almost certainly less than what Oliver had extorted out of the accused Morrows, but the audience didn’t seem to care.
+The trust executor listed off names, accompanied by varying monetary amounts that ranged from a few silver to a few gold.
+It wasn’t even close to what the coppers would have fined for those same crimes, and was certainly less than what Oliver had extorted out of the accused Morrows, but the audience didn’t seem to care.

-Siobhan sidled closer to a particularly enthusiastic woman who was sitting at one of the tables.
-“What’s going on?” she asked the woman, her voice almost drowned out by another wave of cheers as the next person to receive restitution was announced.
+Siobhan sidled closer to a particularly enthusiastic woman.
+“What’s going on?” she asked, her voice almost drowned out by another wave of cheers as the executor announced the next person to receive restitution.

 “And they’re really paying?
 How do you get chosen for restitution?”